FunkinCrew/Funkin/docs/guides/weeks.md

 ![frrf 2](https://user-images.githubusercontent.com/68293280/118160865-b8830e00-b3d3-11eb-8a23-818a1b4cfdb2.png)

-NOTE: You will have to add a new item to "weekUnlocked", so that the week is playable.
+NOTE: You will have to add a new item to `weekUnlocked`, so that the week is playable.

 ![frrf 3](https://user-images.githubusercontent.com/68293280/118161461-7908f180-b3d4-11eb-89fa-e531ae5804d8.png)